shanegibney/learningRuby/README.md

 user2 = { :name => 'Fred', :age => 10}
 ```

-Now looking at the id wwe will see that the objcct id's are the same
+Now looking at the id we will see that the objcct id's are the same

 ```
 user.keys.map(&:object_id)
 user2.keys.map(&:object_id)
 ```

-This makes them very efficient and is one of the main erasons we use them.
+This makes them very efficient and is one of the main reasons we use them.
 So they can be used as keys within hashes.
 This is so common that in hashes symbols can be used by putting the colon after

 ```
 user = { name: => 'Fred', age: => 10}